Welcome to the Coalfields Regeneration Trust

 Since 1999 we have invested hundreds of millions of pounds into projects that make a positive difference to the lives of people in our target communities across Britain and we develop programmes and deliver activities that help people gain new skills, achieve qualifications, find work, set up and grow new businesses and become more active in their communities.
 Whilst these activities have impacted positively on thousands of people over the years, challenges still remain and we are committed to responding to these.

-We launched our new strategy (2016-2019) at Westminster on 1st March 2016.
-The strategy reaffirms our commitment to the coalfield communities of England, Scotland and Wales, sets out our new objectives in the context of the evidenced problems and reflects on the need for collaboration and partnership to address these.
+Our strategy reaffirms our commitment to the coalfield communities of England, Scotland and Wales, sets out our new objectives in the context of the evidenced problems and reflects on the need for collaboration and partnership to address these.
 A PDF version can be downloaded through the following link Our Strategy 2016-2019

 Study Evidences the Need for Continued Support of Coalfield Communities